-College Algebra / Functions
+College Algebra/Functions

 Analysis and interpretation of the behavior and nature of functions including polynomial, rational, exponential, logarithmic, power, absolute value, and piecewise-defined functions; systems of equations, using multiple methods including matrices, modeling and solving real world problems, and defining and illustrating sequences and series.
-Prerequisites: A grade of "B" or better in MAT120, or MAT121, or MAT122, or satisfactory score on a placement test.
-Course Notes: May receive credit for only one of the following: MAT150, MAT151, MAT152, or MAT187.
+Prerequisites: A grade of B or better in MAT12+, OR an appropriate district placement.
+Course Notes: MAT152 students may receive credit for only one of the following: MAT150, OR MAT151, OR MAT152, OR MAT155, OR MAT156, OR MAT187.